↓

 Bluer than blue should not be for you

 A river runs through it.
 Connect the dots.
 The ties that bind.
 And it’s a small world.
 However you wanna say it, there are so many interweaving threads in human life.
-I’d like to share a bluer than blue story … Read the rest
+I’d like to share a bluer than blue story … The rest of the story…

 Posted in music history | Tagged living in the lyrics, music history